1ndianl33t/jwtbin/README.md

 ### Claims

 Claims can be passed in useing the '-c key:value" option.
-The key and value must be separated by a ":" and not contain more than one semi-colon (for now).
+The key and value must be separated by a ":".

 PRs are welcome.